samuelcg20/tp/docs/UserGuide.md

 - I deleted the wrong person/event.
 Can I undo?
 - Undo is not available.
 Consider exporting a backup (`data/addressbook.json`) periodically.

-- How do I move my data to another computer?
-- Copy your `addressbook.json` from the `data` folder next to your `.jar` into the same location on the new machine before running the app there.

-- The app says it can’t save due to permissions.
-What should I do?
-- Move the `.jar` file to a folder you have write access to (e.g., your home folder or desktop) and run it again.